MalronWall/cloudflare-worker-error-page/README.md

 - Go to Settings -> Domains & Routes -> Add
 - Click on Route and selecto your domaine in Zone
 - Add this on Route : ``` *domain.fr/* ``` Don't put the . after the first * otherwise it's going to work only for subdomain.
 And you can add multiple Route with multiple domain
+- Add the secret MAINTENANCE_DOMAIN with the domain create earlier
+- Add the secret NPM_HEALTH_URL with the test domain create earlier
+- Add the secret ORIGIN_PING_URL with your server ip and the port open earlier

 ![Create worker](images/create_worker/create_worker_1.png)
 ![Create worker](images/create_worker/create_worker_2.png)